nikolkoo/coursera/README.md

-# Click on the file jupyter notebook to open the submission
+# Click on the file Jupyter_Notebook in the Github folder to open the submission